CIT82/marke-pub/tools/shells/README.md

 ```bash
 ls -a ~ | grep .zshrc
 ```
 This command will list all files including dot files in your home directory represented by the tilde `~` and 'pipe' denoted by `|` the resulting output to the `grep` command.
-If the `.zshrc` file exists, you will see it outputed on the next line.
-If it does not exist, you will not see anything outputed.
+If the `.zshrc` file exists, you will see it outputted on the next line.
+If it does not exist, you will not see anything outputted.

 ### **Creating a `.zshrc` file**